aau-claaudia/aicloud-docs/docs/singularity.md

 ```console
 srun singularity build --sandbox [sandbox-dir-name] [container image]
 ```
-where you replace `[sandbox-dir-name]` by a name you decide for the directory that holds your sandbox container, and replace `[container image]` by the name of a container image you already have in AI Cloud (e.g. "pytorch_23.04-py3.sif") or the URI of a container to download (e.g. "docker://nvcr.io/nvidia/pytorch:23.04-py3").
+where you replace `[sandbox-dir-name]` with a name you decide for the directory that holds your sandbox container, and replace `[container image]` with the name of a container image you already have in AI Cloud (e.g. "pytorch_23.04-py3.sif") or the URI of a container to download (e.g. "docker://nvcr.io/nvidia/pytorch:23.04-py3").